Join the Maine Conservation Corps

 • Engage in orientation to DMR and the Education Division, review mission and vision of Education Division and current programming, meet DMR staff, establish relationships with DMR staff connected to project

-• Develop outreach materials for the project written, potential exhibit signage, website, social media.
-Materials include educational information, advertising, and promotion, etc.
+• Develop outreach materials for the project written, potential exhibit signage, and website.
+Materials include educational information, advertising, promotion, etc.

 • Advertise and promote new programs